 What is Interactive Brokers?

-Interactive Brokers is a brokerage that offers low commission rates for active traders.
-Through their trading platform (called Trader Workstation, or TWS for short), users can trade in over 24 countries on more than 100 market centers for bonds, forex, stocks, bonds, ETFs, futures and options.
-The brokerage claims there are over 60 types of order types supported.
-Users also have the option to make trades via their IB brokers app.
+Interactive Broker is a brokerage that offers low commission rates for active traders.
+Through their trading platform (called Trader Workstation, or TWS for short), users can trade in over 24 countries on more than 100 market centers for bonds, forex, stocks, bonds, ETFs, futures, and options (where options regulatory fee per contract may apply).

 Interactive Brokers Is Best For…